GenericMappingTools/gmt/doc/rst/source/subplot.rst

     Optionally, you may draw the outline (**+p**\ *pen*) or paint (**+g**\ *fill*\) the figure rectangle behind the subplots, add dividing lines between panels (**+w**\ *pen*), and even expand it via **+c**.
 These are most useful if you supply **-B+n** to **subplot begin**, meaning no ticks or annotations will take place in the subplots.
+    By default (**+af**), we auto-scale the fonts and pens based on the geometric mean dimension of the entire figure.
+    Append **+as** to instead determine the scaling from the geometric mean subplot dimension.

 Optional Arguments (begin mode)
 -------------------------------